Judge sets doubleheader K record as Yanks and Tigers split | New Country 923

 TRAINER’S ROOM

 Yankees: Frazier was recalled from Triple-A Scranton/Wilkes-Barre to serve as New York’s 26th player in the doubleheader.
-He started both games in left field. .
-The Yankees activated RHP Adam Warren from the 10-day DL between games and optioned RHP Tommy Kahnle to Triple-A Scranton/Wilkes-Barre.
+He started both games in left field before being returned to Scranton/Wilkes-Barre. … The Yankees activated RHP Adam Warren from the 10-day DL between games and optioned RHP Tommy Kahnle to Triple-A.

-Tigers: C John McCann sat out the first game after leaving Sunday’s game with an intercostal strain.
-McCann warmed up pitchers between innings and was in the lineup for the nightcap.
+Tigers: C James McCann sat out the first game after leaving Sunday’s game with an intercostal strain, but played in the nightcap.

 UP NEXT

-Yankees: New York travels to Toronto on Tuesday, where CC Sabathia (2-1, 3.73) pitches the opener of a two-game series against the Blue Jays’ Marco Estrada (2-6, 5.68).
+Yankees: New York plays in Toronto on Tuesday, when CC Sabathia (2-1, 3.73 ERA) pitches the opener of a two-game series against Blue Jays RHP Marco Estrada (2-6, 5.68).

-Tigers: Artie Lewicki (0-0, 3.60) will make his first major-league start Tuesday as the Tigers visit Fenway Park for a three-game series.
-Steven Wright (1-0, 2.25) will start for Boston.
+Tigers: Artie Lewicki (0-0, 3.60) will make his first major league start Tuesday as the Tigers visit Fenway Park for a three-game series.
+Steven Wright (1-0, 2.25) starts for Boston.

 More AP baseball: https://apnews.com/tag/MLBbaseball